austin-dudzik/nova/README.md

 - Apache 2.2+
 - MySQL 5.7+

-<strong>Note: For demonstration purposes, Nova includes demo data straight out of the box with the included SQL import file.
+<strong>Note: For demonstration purposes, Nova includes demo data right out of the box with the included SQL import file.
 You may wish to make your own edits to the SQL file before importing.</strong>

 ### Installation Steps: